esri-rwhitman/gis-tools-for-hadoop/samples/trip-discovery/doc/README.md

 used:

   * The [geometry-api-java library](https://github.com/Esri/geometry-api-java) was used for computing equal-area grid cells.
-  * From [spatial-framework-for-hadoop](https://github.com/Esri/spatial-framework-for-hadoop), Hive UDFs were used to create geometries from raw data, along with API utilities to export and import data to and from JSON.
+  * From [spatial-framework-for-hadoop](https://github.com/Esri/spatial-framework-for-hadoop), Hive UDFs were used to create geometries from raw data, and API utilities were used to import and export data from and to JSON.
   * Geoprocessing tools were used from [geoprocessing-tools-for-hadoop](https://github.com/Esri/geoprocessing-tools-for-hadoop), to import results into ArcMap for visualization, as well as to export a polygon of Japan for gridding.

 The MapReduce calculations ran in under an hour on a single-node development